 450 Mott Street, Baltimore, MD 21202

 The historically themed Nevermore Haunt features bizarre creatures and terrifying visions of the past, not for the faint of heart.
 There’s a rotating sideshow at the front of the house plus free parking with security.
-Big Mamma’s Heart and Soul’s concession are available, along with Evolution Craft Brewing on tap.
-Food trucks will be on site on select days.
+Food concession are available, along with Evolution Craft Brewing on tap.
 Tickets vary from $22 to $56, depending on the day.
 No children under 4 feet tall, and no children under 16 years old permitted without an adult.

 8778 Jordan Road, Fairplay, MD 21733

-This Washington County atrraction is open Fridays and Saturdays from 7 PM to 11 PM.
+This Washington County attraction is open Fridays and Saturdays from 7 PM to 11 PM.
 Admission of $30 gains you access to four attractions: Haunted Hayride, Carnival of Souls, Manor House, and Dark Corn Maze.
+All children under 12 are to be accompanied by parent or guardian and must be able to walk on their own.
+No children under the age of 3 except childrens night (final night which includes a non-scary Trick or Treat trail).

 Six Flags America Fright Fest